 Nneka: Are there other sources other than dividends and selling shares?

-Ugodre: There is also bonus issue which companies also give to its shareholders.
-Bonus issue basically is when the company agrees to give out additional shares to it shareholders for free.
+Ugodre: There is also a bonus issue that companies also give to their shareholders.
+The bonus issue basically is when the company agrees to give out additional shares to its shareholders for free.
 I use the word free because you do not need to pay for them from your pocket.
 Shareholders can then sell those shares on the floor of the NSE should they want to and pocket the value whilst still maintaining the number of shares they had before the bonus issue.
 Some don’t even sell the shares preferring to just keep them and add to their portfolio.

 Nneka: Really??
 So is that why people are so excited whenever bonus shares are announced?

 Ugodre: Yes!
 Often times, prior to when the bonus shares are issued, the share price increases because everyone wants to buy it.
 It also increases because there is a fixed date whereby the register of shareholders is closed also referred to as a marked down date.
 When a stock is marked down say May 15th, it means only those who own the share prior to May 15 will receive the bonus shares

 Nneka: Does this Bonus share favour the company at all?

 Ugodre: Well, it sort of does.
 Sometimes companies do not want to pay out dividends as cash opting to use the cash to invest back into the business.
 Therefore, to ensure the shareholders are able to cash in on some value returns they just issue them bonus shares in proportion to what they already own.
 Bonus shares can be one for every two held, one for one, two for five, etc. Some companies also pay dividends and bonus shares at the same time

 Nneka: Thanks for the tutorial and hope I can ask more questions should the need arise

 Ugodre: Yes you can.
 It was a pleasure explaining this to you.